code-423n4/2023-04-frankencoin-findings/data/p_crypt0-Q.md

 The issues with using a magic number here, is that if `initPeriod` requires a different value in the future - say, at least 4 days becomes the normal `initPeriod` - then the codebase itself has to change rather than a variable update.

 ### Recommendation
-Two paths:
+Change the code comment on line 64 to read: `// at least 3 days time to deny the position` Two paths:

 First, use a `constant` variable called `minInitPeriod` and set it equal to the desired number of days for a minimum `initPeriod`